AhmadBinAbdulJabbar/Learning-Python/1.calculator/Scientific Calculator/README.md

 ## Project: Scientific Calculator (Terminal-Based)

-This repository contains a collection of Python projects for learning and practice.
-The main highlight is a robust, terminal-based scientific calculator that supports a wide range of mathematical operations and functions.
+This folder contains a feature-rich, terminal-based scientific calculator project built in Python.
+The calculator supports a wide range of mathematical operations and functions, and is designed for hands-on learning and practical use.

 ### Features